mwittig/suncalc-cli/README.md

 ```sh
 suncalc-cli azimuth [-l <latitude>,<longtitude>] [-d "<date>"] [-a]
 ```
+Returns the azimuth or altitude.

+The location option is required.
-Date option is optional, defaults to the current datetime.
+The date option is optional, defaults to the current datetime.
-Use -a to get the altitude at the given moment.
+Use -a to get the altitude of the sun.

 ## License